 Make sure the content is obviously identifiable

-Most of the time, it’s clear from where the ads appear and/or the overall nature of the material what they are.
-For example, viewers are likely to recognize that pre-roll ads on a Youtube video are separate to the video and that banners or pop-ups on a blog page are ads rather than editorial content.
+It’s often clear what is and isn’t an ad from the overall style of presentation and the place where it appears.
+For example, viewers are likely to recognize that pre-roll ads on a YouTube video are separate to the video and that banners or pop-ups on a blog page are ads rather than editorial content.

-Marketers (and vloggers/bloggers) therefore need to ensure the presentation of advertorial content makes it clear that it is an ad and if the style doesn’t make the nature of the content clear, then it may need to be labelled with an identifier such as “Ad” or similar in order to make this clear.
+Marketers (and vloggers/bloggers/streamers) therefore need to ensure the presentation of advertorial content makes it clear that it is an ad and if the style doesn’t make the nature of the content immediately clear, then - at minimum - it should to be labelled upfront with an identifier such as “Ad”, “Advertising”, “Advertising Feature” or similar in order to make this clear.

 Be mindful that labelling needs to be timely

-Viewers need to know they are selecting an ad to view before they watch it.
-This means making a distinction between ads and editorial content so viewers can make an informed choice.
-Finding out something is an ad after having selected it, at the end of a video or half way through will not be considered sufficient to comply with the Code.
+Viewers need to know they are selecting an ad to view/read before they engage with it, i.e. before they play, open or click on anything (Wahoo Fitness (UK) Ltd, 7 March 2018).
+Finding out something is an ad after having selected it, at the end or half way through will not be considered sufficient to comply with the Code.

 Ensure that labelling is clear

-Although many ASA rulings make explicit reference to the use of “Ad” or “#ad”, the ASA is not prescriptive and this is not the only identifier that could potentially be considered acceptable (though it is arguably the most obvious).
-Labels or disclosures don’t necessarily have to be formal, they can match the vlogger’s style, they just need to be clear.
+Although many ASA rulings make explicit reference to the use of “Ad” or “#ad”, this is not necessarily the only identifier that could potentially be considered acceptable (though it is arguably the most obvious).
+Labels or disclosures don’t necessarily have to be formal - they can match the vlogger’s style, they just need to be explicitly clear.